cloudblog004/fantasticfoodies/content/en/posts/1874-simple-way-to-make-any-night-of-the-week-spicey-cheese-chicken.md

 1. Prepare 1/2 cup Jalapeno (chopped)

 This dish would be the best when you crave for sugar but also want to be healthy!
 The sweetness and spiciness are very well balanced.
 Chopped chicken is marinated in a mix of spicy Korean sauce then stir fried with rice cakes, sweet potatoes Nowadays, there are many variations on dak galbi one of which includes cheese dak galbi.
-How to Make Spicy Chicken &amp; Cheese.
+How to Make Spicy Chicken & Cheese.

 <!--inarticleads2-->